 God is holy and we are not!
 We frequently behave in ways that separate us from Him, and we need His forgiveness.
-The Hebrew Scriptures say, “Surely the arm of the Lord is not too short to save, nor His ear too dull to hear.
-But your iniquities have separated you from your God; your sins have hidden His face from you so that He will not hear” (Isaiah 59:1-2).
+The Hebrew Scriptures say, “Behold, the Lord’s hand is not so short that it cannot save; nor is His ear so dull that it cannot hear.
+But your iniquities have made a separation between you and your God, and your sins have hidden His face from you so that He does not hear” (Isaiah 59:1–2).

-Recognizing our sin is the first major step towards an intimate and personal relationship with the Lord.
+Recognizing our sin is the first major step toward an intimate and personal relationship with the Lord.

-We cannot earn God’s forgiveness through good works or keeping the Mitzvot.
-The Torah says, “Abraham believed the Lord, and He credited it to him as righteousness” (Genesis 15:6).
-The New Covenant Scriptures say, “For the wages of sin is death, but the gift of God is eternal life” (Romans 6:23).
+We cannot earn God’s forgiveness through good works or keeping the mitzvot.
+The Torah says about Abraham, “Then he believed in the Lord; and He reckoned it to him as righteousness” (Genesis 15:6).
+The New Covenant Scriptures* say, “For the wages of sin is death, but the free gift of God is eternal life” (Romans 6:23).

 Personal salvation is a gift from God that we accept by faith.

 The great Rabbi Saul, writing in the New Covenant Scriptures,* tells us what we should believe to receive the gift of personal salvation: “That Messiah died for our sins according to the Scriptures, and that He was buried, and that He was raised on the third day according to the Scriptures” (1 Corinthians 15:3–4).

 If Yeshua is both divine and the rightful king of Israel, then He deserves our full allegiance.